Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Entities-Search/quickstarts/php.md

 ---
-title: 'Rychlý start: Odeslání žádosti o vyhledávání do Vyhledávání entit Bingu REST API pomocí PHP'
+title: 'Quickstart: Send a search request to the REST API using PHP - Bing Entity Search'
 titleSuffix: Azure Cognitive Services
-description: Pomocí tohoto rychlého startu můžete odeslat požadavek do Vyhledávání entit Bingu REST API pomocí PHP a přijmout odpověď JSON.
+description: Use this quickstart to send a request to the Bing Entity Search REST API using PHP, and receive a JSON response.
 services: cognitive-services
 author: aahill
 manager: nitinme